fhalab/evSeq/README.md

         python ssSeqGuiLauncher

 ### Open GUI with Double-Click
 Windows users can also launch the GUI with with a simple double-click once the right program has been enabled.
-Setup this option as follows:
+Mac users can as well by first running two simple commands from the terminal.
+Enable double-clicking as follows:

+#### Windows Users:

 1. Right click on the `ssSeqGuiLauncher.py` file and select 'Open with' > 'Choose another app'.
 If you see Python as an option, check the box 'Always use this app to open .py files' then select Python.
 From now on, you should be able to launch the GUI by double-clicking the file and you are done and do not need to follow any more steps.
 2. However, Python likely won't be an option.
 In this case start by opening GitBash and typing: